 Probate is the legal process whereby the court determines the validity of the decedent’s Will, what the decedent’s debts were at the time of death and how those debts are to be paid, and how the remaining probate assets of the decedent are to be distributed to the decedent’s heirs or beneficiaries.
 Florida law provides a scheme for the order in which payments of expenses and obligations of the estate are to be paid.

-The Law Office of Jeffrey A. Attia, PA helps settle probate disputes throughout Fort Myers and South Florida.
-An experienced probate lawyer at our firm can help you navigate the legal proceedings and make sure your loved one’s estate and debts are handled properly.
+Here at The Law Office of Jeffrey A. Attia, PA, we help settle probate estates in Fort Myers and throughout the Southwest Florida region.
+An experienced Fort Myers probate lawyer at our firm can help you navigate complicated legal proceedings and make sure your loved one’s estate and debts are handled properly.

 What are Probate Assets?